majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Identity Matrix.py -> a program that takes an integer n and returns the identity matrix of n x n dimensions.

+ - Concert Seats.py -> a program that determines whether each seat can "see" the front-stage.

 ## IN-PROGGRES